Table of Contents

 There’s nothing like an experiment to prove

-Do an experiment on your dog – give him as much moving or cooked meat as he can eat.
+Do an experiment on your dog – give him as much raw or cooked meat as he can eat.
 See if he gains weight.
 Give him some dog food he can eat and see what makes him fat.

 Basic signaling